Hurricane Eta: The Bahamas

 Late on November 6, the government of the Bahamas has issued a Tropical Storm Watch for its northwestern islands, including: the Abacos, Andros, Berry Islands, Bimini, Eleuthera, Grand Bahama, and New Providence.
 The next day, these watches were upgraded to tropical storm warnings.

 United States

 Florida

 On November 6, tropical storm watches were issued for the Florida Keys and parts of the coast of the Florida peninsula.
 The next day, these were upgraded to tropical storm warnings in the Florida Keys and the southern tip of the peninsula.
 On November 7, Hurricane Watches and Warnings were issued parallelly for much of the Florida peninsula and both Tropical Storm Warnings and Watches were extended further north.
 Residents of mobile homes and other vulnerable structures in the Florida Keys were told to evacuate ahead of Tropical Storm Eta as a state of emergency was declared in several counties including Monroe and Miami-Dade.
 Later, Hurricane Warnings were issued for the Florida Keys.
+The National Park Service shut down Everglades National Park, Biscayne National Park and Dry Tortugas National Park during the storm's passage.
 All the warnings for Florida were cancelled by November 9, only to have more issued the next day along the western side of the state as Eta changed directions.